jyax/CSE-434-Autonomous-Vehicles-Project/README.md

 ### Conclusion

-By properly detecting crosswalks and pedestrians, we would reduce the risk of collision with pedestrians.
+By detecting crosswalks and pedestrians, potential risks of collision with pedestrians can be reduced, thereby greatly increasing the safety of pedestrian walkways in an autonomous world.
+This experiment would show that an autonomous vehicle can determine, with a high degree of accuracy, that there is a pedestrian and/or walkway present in front of it, and stop correctly to prevent collision.